uhop/stream-json/README.md

 ### AltParser

-It is another drop-in replacement for `Parser`, which completely skips whitespace.
-It is generally faster than `ClassicParser`, but can be slower than the main parser.
+It is another drop-in replacement for `Parser`, which completely skips whitespace, and does not produce line/position information in its tokens.
+It is generally faster than `ClassicParser`, but can be slower than the current main parser.
 It was the main parser for 0.2.x versions.

 In general, its speed depends heavily on the implementation of regular expressions by node.js.
 When node.js has switched from an interpreted regular expressions, to the JIT compiled ones, both `ClassicParser`, and `AltParser` got a nice performance boost.
 Yet, even the latest (as of 0.12) JIT compiler uses a simple yet non-linear algorithm to implement regular expressions instead of [NFA](http://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) and/or [DFA](http://en.wikipedia.org/wiki/Deterministic_finite_automaton).
 Future enhancements to node.js would make `RegExp`-based parsers faster, potentially overtaking manually written JavaScript-only implementations.